Zephanie: Breakthrough

 In August 2019, Zephanie was launched as a new regular performer of ASAP Natin 'To and eventually became part of an all-female vocal group named "J.E.Z", together with Janine Berdin and Elha Nympha.

 On September 3, 2019, Zephanie's rendition of Ebe Dancel’s “Bawat Daan” in the TV series ‘The Killer Bride,’ was heard on the teaser trailer for the September 4 episode.
 The song was released on September 27 in all digital music platforms together with the duet version with Ebe Dancel.

-On September 28, 2019, an episode about her life story was aired, titled "Contest".
+On September 28, 2019, an episode about her life story was aired in the TV Drama Anthology Series Maalaala Mo Kaya, titled "Contest".
 She was portrayed by Maris Racal, with Yesha Camile portraying the younger Zephanie.

 On November 16 & 17, Zephanie joined former Westlife member Brian McFadden on his First Major Solo Concert in the Philippines called "Romantic Intimate Concert" at Waterfront Cebu and New Frontier Theater.

 Few days after, Zephanie held her first major solo concert on November 28, 2019, at the New Frontier Theater, with Sarah Geronimo, Elha Nympha, Idol Philippines Top 4 – Lance, Lucas, Dan and Miguel, Erik Santos and Regine Velasquez (Moira Dela Torre and Janine Berdin were originally supposed to be part of the concert's special guests, but pulled out due to health issues.) as her special guests.
 During the concert, "Pangako Ko", was released on YouTube as a digital single and it was later released on January 24, 2020, to streaming sites.

-On February 7, 2020, she released her first movie theme song "Simpleng Tao" originally sung by Gloc-9 for the movie "James and Pat and Dave".
+On February 7, 2020, she released her first movie theme song "Simpleng Tao" originally sung by Gloc-9 for the movie James and Pat and Dave".
 She released another single under Star Music "Sabihin Mo Na Lang Kasi" on July 24, 2020.

 In March 2020, she was launched as one of the faces of Palmolive Naturals Shampoo along with Maine Mendoza.

 On July 29, 2020, Zephanie debuted as the host together with Kyle Echarri as they launched their online music variety show entitled "CSTV Presents: Artist Lab", appearing on Cornerstone Entertainment's Facebook Page with simultaneous streaming on their Official Facebook pages.
 The show was originally set to last for 4 consecutive weeks every Wednesday.
 However, the online show was suspended from August 4, 2020, after Metro Manila was placed under a modified Enhanced Community Quarantine for 2 weeks.
 The show returned on October 16, 2020, with a new timeslot every Fridays instead of Wednesdays.
 The resumed season lasted until November 6, 2020.